Dr Christabel Zhang

 Lecturer, College of Business

-Christabel has more than 20 years of teaching experience at Australia and international universities, including TEFL, and Economics at both undergraduate and postgraduate levels.
+Christabel has more than 25 years of teaching experience at Australian and international universities, including TEFL to undergraduate Business students, economics and statistics.

 Refereed journal articles